Eastern Slovakia Genealogy Research Strategies

 Alien Registration Form

 In 1940, the US Government, getting jittery about a war breaking out, required all aliens to register.
 It contains a boatload of information.
 Even if your immigrant never became a naturalized citizen, as long as he/she resided in the US in 1940, he/she was required to complete this document.
 The document contains when/where/how they immigrated, where they immigrated from (*village name* , most important), date of birth and port of departure in most cases.
 You may petition the INS for a copy of this document.
 This is a treasure trove of information.
-More details are found at the Bureau of Citizenship and Immigration, Alien Registration Records, 1940-1944 Now a component of the US Department of Homeland Security.
+More details are found at INS/USCIS Historical Essays page.
 There is a good facsimile of an Alien Registration form at this site.

 "The Alien Registration Act passed by Congress on 29th June, 1940, made it illegal for anyone in the United States to advocate, abet, or teach the desirability of overthrowing the government.
 The law also required all alien residents in the United States over 14 years of age to file a comprehensive statement of their personal and occupational status and a record of their political beliefs.
 Within four months a total of 4,741,971 aliens had been registered.
 The main objective of the act was to undermine the American Communist Party and other left-wing political groups in the United States."
 Source Spartacus Educational